erickrr-bd/Telk-Alert/README.md

   - libPyLog 1.2 (https://github.com/erickrr-bd/libPyLog)
   - libPyUtils 1.2 (https://github.com/erickrr-bd/libPyUtils)

-# Installation
+# Installation or update
+Give execution permissions to the "installer_telk_alert.sh" file.
+Run the following command:

+`chmod +x installer_telk_alert.sh`

-To install or update Telk-Alert you must run the script "installer_telk_alert.sh" for this you can use any of the following commands:
+To install or update Telk-Alert you must run the script "installer_telk_alert.sh".
+Run the following command:

-`./installer_telk_alert.sh` or `sh installer_telk_alert.sh`
+`./installer_telk_alert.sh`

+To install Telk-Alert for first time enter the character 'I', otherwise, when a previous version is already installed on the computer enter the character 'U' to update the tool.

-The installer performs the following actions on the computer:
+The installer will perform all the necessary actions for Telk-Alert to be implemented on your computer.

-- Download the libraries and packages necessary for the operation of Telk-Alert (if so indicated).
-- Copy and creation of directories and files necessary for the operation of Telk-Alert.
-- Creation of user and specific group for the operation of Telk-Alert.
-- It changes the owner of the files and directories necessary for the operation of Telk-Alert, assigning them to the user created for this purpose.
-- Creation of passphrase for the encryption and decryption of sensitive information, which is generated randomly, so it is unique for each installed Telk-Alert installation.
-- Creation of Telk-Alert and Telk-Alert-Agent services.
-- Creation of the alias for the execution of Telk-Alert-Tool.
-- Creation of the /var/log/Telk-Alert directory where the application logs are generated.

 # Running
 ## Telk-Alert

 `systemctl start telk-alert.service`

-Note: You must configured it before start Telk-Alert's service or demon.
+**Note:** Configure before starting the application.
+Use Telk-Alert-Tool.

 ## Telk-Alert-Agent

 `systemctl start telk-alert-agent.service`

-Note: You must configured it before start Telk-Alert's service or demon.
+**Note:** Configure before starting the application.
+Use Telk-Alert-Tool.

 ## Telk-Alert-Tool

-- The first way to run Telk-Alert-Tool, you must go to the path /etc/Telk-Alert-Suite/Telk-Alert-Tool and execute using the following commands:

-`python3 Telk_Alert_Tool.py` or `./Telk_Alert_Tool.py`
+Telk-Alert-Tool will start automatically when the installation or update process finishes.

-- The second way to run Telk-Alert-Tool is upon installation of Telk-Alert an alias for Telk-Alert-Tool is created.
-To use it, you must first execute the following command once the installation is complete:
+During the installation process, an alias for Telk-Alert-Tool is created.
+To use the alias, you must first run the following command:

 `source ~/.bashrc`

-Later, Telk-Alert-Tool can be executed only by using the following command:
+Run Telk-Alert-Tool using the following alias:

 `Telk-Alert-Tool`